By Zuleyka Zevallos

 Heteronormativity dictates that lesbians are only allowed to be seen as sexual beings when they embody a particular type of beauty, playing out particular types of sexual acts that align with the heterosexual male conception of “lesbian sex.”
 A lesbian who enjoys their sexuality in an active manner, outside of this script, is not constructed as desirable, but rather she is positioned as a danger to heterosexual power relations.

 Allan was deemed a danger to British society because she was overtly sexual, confident and unwilling to slink into the shadows of polite society.
 She stood up for her character, relying on the law to acknowledge her rights against slander.
 The law failed her but Allan’s story resonates today as women’s femininity and heterosexual non-conformity continue to be policed.

 Women’s sexuality is restricted in tacit ways in everyday life, such as by the fact that many women struggle to talk about their clitoris and negotiate their sexual pleasure.
 Heteronormativity controls sexuality in more formal ways, such as through restrictive reproduction laws and through the denial of marriage rights to lesbian, gay, transgender, queer and intersex communities.

-Allen’s court case brings no neat narrative about the connection between dance and women’s embodied sexualities.
+Allan’s court case brings no neat narrative about the connection between dance and women’s embodied sexualities.
 The contradictions that her story represents are worth thinking through in historical context.
 There are threads weaved within her legal plight that resonate with the present day.
 For example, the appropriation of fetishised otherness, the social construction of sexual deviance and the politics of women’s bodies.

 How far has Western culture come since the 1920s in its treatment of women’s bodies and their sexuality?
 I want to take these themes up again in the near future, by delving further into the social construction of heterosexual desire and its connection to Otherness